 - Have enough time to respond to them appropriately

 - Have enough space to stop, turn or maneuver as necessary

-Space management is a strategy which will ensure you have all three of these things in every roadway environment, leaving you with the lowest possible level of risk and well-prepared to deal with unexpected emergencies.
+Space management is a strategy that will ensure you have all three of these things in every roadway environment, leaving you with the lowest possible level of risk and well-prepared to deal with unexpected emergencies.
 There are several different space management systems commonly taught in driver’s ed programs.
-Each of these systems work to achieve the same goal: maintaining a safe “bubble” of space around your vehicle.
+Each of these systems works to achieve the same goal: maintaining a safe “bubble” of space around your vehicle.

 Why do you need a space management system?

 When used properly and consistently, a space management system serves as an almost infallible guard against most roadway hazards.
 Short of completely unforeseeable environmental events like falling trees and flash floods, managing the space around your vehicle effectively should protect you from all accidents, collisions and emergencies.
 Drivers who endanger themselves by failing to manage space and yet still avoid collisions do so through good fortune alone.
 With a space management strategy in place, you will not have to rely on luck.

 Space management is the cornerstone of defensive driving.
 It will allow you to gather the maximum amount of visual information about the road, ensure the most important details do not escape your attention and give you the necessary time to make sound judgments on an appropriate course of action.

 An effective space management system is easy to use and can be applied in all road environments.
 The methods discussed across the next couple of modules will work whether you’re traveling on a high-speed expressway or a busy, residential street.
 In time, you will learn to apply space management strategies subconsciously, every time you hop into the driver’s seat.